shekeltechnologies/Documentation/guides/Wallet_Upgrade_Mac.md

 > This is a community contributed guide.
 Feel free to suggest improvements via Issues or opening Pull Requests.
 Thank you!

 **!!!
-This guide is for UPGRADING an existing SHEKEL wallet MasterNode using the new Shekel ZeroCoin wallet and chain !!!**
-**!!!
 WARNING: DO NOT ATTEMPT TO USE THIS WALLET TO UPGRADE FROM THE WHITE JEW WALLET (OLD JEW), YOU NEED TO SWAP BY 28th Feb, see the discord) !!!**